Forbes, New South Wales

 Located on the banks of the Lachlan River, Forbes is 245 m above sea-level and about 380 km west of Sydney.
 The district is a cropping area where wheat and similar crops are grown.
 Nearby towns and villages include Calarie, Parkes, Bedgerebong, Bundabarrah, Corradgery, Daroobalgie, Eugowra, Ooma North and Paytens Bridge.
 Forbes is subject to a pattern of flooding, generally occurring to a significant level once every seven years, including 2016 and 2022.

 History

 The area was home to the Wiradjuri people before non-indigenous settlement.
 John Oxley passed through in 1817 during one of the first inland expeditions.
 Oxley named the site Camp Hill.
 He was unimpressed with the clay soil, poor timber and swamps and he concluded, it is impossible to imagine a worse country.
 The first settlers moved into the district in 1834.

 Gold was discovered by Harry Stephan, also known as "German Harry", in June 1861.
 Initially about 30,000 people moved to the goldfields, but by 1863 this had declined to about 3,500 because of the difficult mining conditions.
+The Post Office was opened on 1 December 1861 and given the name Black Ridge in response to the demand for postal services by those involved with the gold rush along the Lachlan River.
+That name was changed before opening.
+The Forbes Telegraph Office opened on 27 October 1862 after a telegraph line had been constructed from Orange.
+The two offices merged on 1 January 1870.
+On opening day of the Telegraph Office in 1862, the results of three days of races at the Lachlan Gold Fields were telegraphed to Bathurst.